smooks/unedifact/README.md

 - - -

 ## Adding a new specification
-To do this need to create a directory named after the specification.
-Then create the mapping directory and put the [specification](http://www.unece.org/trade/untdid/down_index.htm) zip file in the root of that directory.
+Find your specification [on UNECE site][unece] then create a directory named after the specification (you can copy paste an older one) where you will download the desired zip.

 Run 'gradle projects' to see that you newly added project was added: